stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## Requirements

-This project uses several command-line tools.
+The tooling uses several command-line tools.
 We can install all of these tools on Linux or macOS with [Homebrew](https://brew.sh/):

 - [Git](https://git-scm.com/) - `brew install git`
 - [Task](https://taskfile.dev) - `brew install go-task`